6 Reasons to Choose a C Corporation for Small Business

 Because the corporation is a separate legal entity, it is an individual taxpayer in the eyes of the IRS.
 While this structure is one of the most complex business arrangements available, it is also the most sophisticated, which makes it an attractive option for the savvy independent professional.

-6 Advantages of a C Corporation
+Six Advantages of a C Corporation

 1. Limited Liability Protection

 Separating personal and corporate liability is one of the most valid reasons to consider a separate business status.
-With C corporation status, your liability is limited to the percentage of the company you own, and it separates your personal assets from your professional assets in the case your company is ever sued.
+With C corporation status, your liability is limited to the percentage of the company you own, and it separates your personal assets from your professional assets in case your company is ever sued.

 2. Deduction of Fringe Benefits